 Perfluorooctanoic acid (PFOA) is used to make products that repel water, oil, and fire.
 Plastic and cardboard packaging may have PFOA, a discovery that recently prompted the creation of safer storage materials.
 Perfluorooctane sulfonate (PFOS) is likewise used in a variety of products, including paints, varnishes, waxes, cleaners, and stain repellants.
-Both captured national attention when scientists learned the extent of the danger they could cause.
+Both captured national attention when scientists learned the extent of the danger long-term exposure could cause.

 PFAS Molecules Cause Many Health Hazards

-Looking at Long-Term Dangers
+Looking at Long-Term Effects of AFFF